zhanruicai/zhanruicai.github.io/_pages/about.md

 My current research focused on borrowing the power of advanced machine learning algorithms to traditional statistical problems.
 Related ML areas include neural network-based regression, classification and variational autoencoder.
 I am broadly interested in statistical applications in high dimensional data, distribution-free inference, etc. The ultimate goal of my research is to enhance the statistical understanding of real data.

-Please send your CV and most representative work by email if you are interested in working with me.